-The Triveni Sangam is the junction point of three rivers - Ganga, Yamuna, and Saraswati (which is a mythical river, supposed to have dried up milleniums ago) Both Ganga and Yamuna are extremely revered rivers in Indian mythology, and hence the confluence point of these rivers has attained extremely high religious importance.
+Located about 7 kilometres from the Civil Lines Township in Allahabad, the Triveni Sangam is the junction point of three rivers - Ganga, Yamuna, and Saraswati (which is a mythical river, supposed to have dried up millenniums ago).
+Both Ganga and Yamuna are extremely revered rivers in Indian mythology, and hence the confluence point of these rivers has attained extremely high religious importance.

-According to Hindu mythology, taking a bath in the holy Sangam is supposed to flush away all of your sins and free you from the cycle of rebirth.
-While we can't say much about that, the Sangam itself is a really pretty and peaceful place to visit.
-If you take a boat ride to the gently flowing waters of Ganga and Yamuna, you'll be able to clearly make out the difference in colours of water from the two rivers.
-There are also makeshift wooden banks made at the Sangam, so if you want you can go take a bath right at the confluence point.
-The water is generally clean enough at the Sangam for a bath, specially during the winters, and not very deep, so it's fun to take a dip in water here.
+According to Hindu mythology, taking a bath in the holy Sangam is supposed to flush away all of the sins of the bather and free him or her from the cycle of rebirth.
+Also, the Sangam itself is a beautiful and peaceful place to visit.
+The brownish Ganga meeting the greenish Yamuna is indeed a sight to behold.
+If you take a boat ride to the gently flowing waters of Ganga and Yamuna, you'll be able to make out the difference in colours of water from the two rivers.
+There are also makeshift wooden banks made at the Sangam.
+Hence, devotees who want can take a bath right at the confluence point.
+The water is clean enough at the Sangam for a bath, especially during the winters; and also not very deep, so it is fun to take a dip in the water here.

 Like most religious sites in India, you need to be extremely careful while talking to the pandits here.
 If you are here for any religious poojas to be performed, be sure to talk to the pandits about how much they will charge you before actually asking them to do anything for you - otherwise they will almost certainly quote an absurdly high amount after the pooja.
 Do remember that the bargaining is extremely heavy - if they quote 1,000 for something you might be eventually be able to get it done for 100.